Activities Using Weather and Climate Data

 3. Climate zones

-(a) Consult the world data pages and fill in the temperature information in a table for each of the weather stations in the polar, temperate and tropical climatic zones.
+(a) Consult the Met Office pages and fill in the temperature information in the table below for each of the weather stations in the polar, temperate and tropical climatic zones.
+Select ‘last 24 hours’ and choose the same time of day for each location.
+You’ll find the latitude in ‘location details’ at the bottom of the page.

 (b) Use the location details to record the latitude of each weather station and add these values to the table.

 (c) Now use this data to draw a scattergraph, plotting latitude along the horizontal axis, allowing for locations in both the northern and southern hemispheres along the same axis.
 Then add temperature on the vertical axis, remembering to allow for negative values on your vertical axis.